 Zoom is the best service for video conferencing.
 While most conference calls offer video conferencing, Zoom specializes in the category.
 Specifically, the platform provides excellent features and reliable video calls.
 Laptop and desktop users don’t have to install any software to join either.

-If you’re ready to check out Zoom, you can sign up for their Pro Annual plan today and save 25% off your first year.
+If you’re ready to check out Zoom, you can sign up for free.

 GoToMeeting is the best for remote teams.
 While most services are suitable for remote teamwork, GoToMeeting excels in the area.
 You can host calls with up to 3,000 participants in a few clicks, and the user interface is a breeze to use.
 The service is also highly flexible with multi-device use.